civicrm/civicrm-user-guide/docs/events/custom-data-for-events.md

 Custom data for events
 ======================

-You many want to collect extra information about events and their participants as part of the event management process.
+You may want to collect extra information about events and their participants as part of the event management process.
 This chapter explains how you can easily do this with custom data.
 It describes the different ways to collect custom data for events and discusses where